Makgadikgadi Pan: Fauna

-Very little wildlife can exist here during the harsh dry season of strong hot winds and only salt water, but following a rain the pan becomes an important habitat for migrating animals including wildebeest and one of Africa's biggest zebra populations, and the large predators that prey on them.
+Very little wildlife can exist here during the harsh dry season of strong hot winds and only salt water, but following rain, the pan becomes an important habitat for migrating animals including wildebeest and one of Africa's biggest zebra populations, and the large predators that prey on them.
 The wet season also brings migratory birds such as ducks, geese and great white pelicans.
-The pan is home of one of only two breeding populations of greater flamingos in southern Africa, and only on the Soa pan, which is part of the Makgadikgadi pans.
+The pan is home to one of only two breeding populations of greater flamingos in southern Africa, and only on the Soa pan, which is part of the Makgadikgadi pans.
 The other breeding population is at Etosha, in the Northern part of Namibia.
 The only birds here in the dry season are ostriches, chestnut-banded plover (Charadrius pallidus) and Kittlitz's plover (Charadrius pecuarius).

 The grasslands on the fringes of the pan are home to reptiles such as tortoises, rock monitor (Varanus albigularis), snakes and lizards including the endemic Makgadikgadi spiny agama (Agama hispida makgadikgadiensis).

 The region's salt water is home to the cladoceran crustacean Moina belli.

 Threats and preservation

-The salt pans are very inhospitable and human intervention has been minimal so they remain fairly undisturbed, although land surrounding the pans is used for grazing and some areas have been fenced off, preventing the migration of wildlife.
+The salt pans are inhospitable and human intervention has been minimal, so they remain fairly undisturbed, although land surrounding the pans is used for grazing and some areas have been fenced off, preventing the migration of wildlife.
 Modern commercial operations to extract salt and soda ash began on Sua Pan in 1991, and there are also plans to divert water from the Nata River for irrigation, which would cause severe damage to the salt pan ecosystem.
 Another threat is the use of quad bikes and off-road vehicles by tourists, which disturbs breeding colonies of flamingos.
 Illegal hunting in the national parks is a persistent problem.

 There are some protected areas within the Makgadikgadi and Nxai Pan National Park.
-The Makgadikgadi Pans Game Reserve is the scene of large migrations of zebra and wildebeest from the Boteti River across to Ntwetwe Pan, while the Nata Sanctuary in Sua Pan is a place to see birdlife and antelopes.
+The Makgadikgadi Pans Game Reserve has large migrations of zebra and wildebeest from the Boteti River across to Ntwetwe Pan, while the Nata Sanctuary in Sua Pan is a place to see birdlife and antelopes.
 In Nxai Pan the baobabs painted by 19th century British artist Thomas Baines are still visible.
 The area can be accessed between the towns of Nata and Maun, or from the town of Gweta.